SiJiL82/currency-converter/README.md

 This project is a Python command line application that can convert numerical values between different currencies.

-The application can be used in a web browser at [LINK]
+The application can be used in a web browser at [Heroku Deployment](https://currency-converter-sijil82.herokuapp.com/) **Note:** Due to limitations within the terminal template used to deploy the application as a web page, some parts of the application do not function as intended.
+These are only

 ## Table of Contents
 * [Design](#design)